-Field staff and the selected abatement contractor will possess the appropriate state-required asbestos certifications.
+Field staff and the selected abatement contractor will possess the appropriate OSHA training certificates, as well as state-required asbestos and LBP certifications.

-7.2 HEALTH AND SAFETY PLAN
+8.2 HEALTH AND SAFETY PLAN

 A site-specific Health and Safety Plan (HASP) will be prepared by the remediation contractor.
 The HASP will be submitted to the MDNR BVCP Project Manager for review prior to commencing any site activities.
 Field procedures will be performed consistent with the HASP to promote field safety throughout the duration of the project.
 Field personnel will be required to read and sign the HASP prior to performing any activities at the site.
 In addition, daily safety meetings will be performed every morning prior to the start of activities by the remediation contractor.